Amboss Review: USMLE Prep Platforms

 Our overall Review of AMBOSS

 Amboss is an excellent resource.
 The only downside is that it is not as firmly established in the U.S. as is UWorld.
-We know that UWorld has a healthy overlap with test topics on the USMLE exams from years of anecdotal experience, while we unfortunately don’t have that empiric data from AMBOSS yet.
+We know that UWorld has a healthy overlap with test topics on the USMLE exams from years of anecdotal experience, while we, unfortunately, don’t have that empiric data from AMBOSS yet.
 However, we’ve seen of this product has been thoughtfully and thoroughly designed, and we recommend it wholeheartedly.